zj-wien/Paleognaths/ZW gametolog KaKs/README.md

 pepMfa_to_cdsMfa.pl -- convert protein alignment to cds alignment

-**Draw distribution of pairwise Ks values between Z/W gametologs along the Z chromosome of each studied species.
+**Draw distribution of pairwise Ks values between Z/W gametologs along the Z chromosome of each studied species**

   Rscript  draw.Ks.all.species.point.R all.ks.2.txt.pdf all.ks.2.txt